 I made my pictures adapt their size to aspect ratio, so they fit screens better that are more rectangular or more square in landscape and portrait orientations.

-My simplified version (triggered by enabling reduce motion in accessibility preferences) now doesn't load any pictures (in the web pages themselves) for faster browsing, for those who get distracted, or don't want them for any other reason.
-This does not apply to pictures in PDFs or ePUBs.
+My phone version now doesn't load any non-essential pictures (in the web pages themselves) for faster browsing.
+This does not apply to pictures in PDFs, ePUBs, or Zip archives.

 I make well thought out print designs for my web pages that are easily readable with big readable fonts and that conserve ink and color.